13 Top PayPal Scams (And Tips for Avoiding Them)

 2. Fake emails

-Much like a phishing scam, scammers use fake emails to access your information.
+Much like a phishing scam, scammers use fake emails to access your personal information.
 These fake emails will look like they came directly from PayPal and may ask you to click a link to log in to your account or confirm information.
 If you receive an email from PayPal that seems suspicious, check the email from which it was sent and look at the URL of any links before clicking on them.

 3. Smishing scams

-Similar to phishing, smishing uses text messaging to try and gain personal information.
+Like phishing, smishing uses text messaging to try and gain personal information.
 You may receive a text message from someone pretending to be PayPal.
 They may ask you to reply with information or have you click a link to confirm something on your account.
 In many cases, these may be text messages alerting you to suspected fraud and asking you to confirm the action on your account.

 4. Shipping address scams

 After receiving the shipment, the scammer will file a complaint with PayPal.
 The seller will not have any proof of delivery because the PayPal order will still list the invalid address.
+To mitigate this risk, always check that a shipping address is valid on the transaction details before shipment.

 5. Unsolicited payment or transfer requests